Fair Queen & Court

 L to R: Kelsi Carter Troy Fair Queen 1st Alternate, Lauryn Watkins 2017 Troy Fair Queen, Megan Borek Troy Fair Queen 2nd Alternate

 Want to be the next Troy Fair Queen?
-Applications are due by June 19, 2017 and there will be a meeting of anyone wanting to be a candidate at the Troy Fair office on June 19, 2017.
-If you have questions, please contact Kristen Page, Fair Queen Coordinator, or you can email her with questions and your applications at firstname.lastname@example.org or 570-786-7737.You may also mail her your applications at 749 Porter Road, Troy PA 16947.
+Applications are due by June 19, 2018 and there will be a meeting of anyone wanting to be a candidate at the Troy Fair office on June 19, 2018.
+If you have questions, please contact Kristen Page Or Samatha Lantz 607-742-5494 Fair Queen Coordinator, or you can email her with questions and your applications at email@example.com or 570-786-7737.You may also mail her your applications at 749 Porter Road, Troy PA 16947.
 Please check out our Facebook Page @ Troy Fair Queen Program!

 Once crowned, she will be a representative of the Troy Fair as well as those chosen 1st and 2nd alternates.
 We are encouraging all contestants to stay throughout the week, being ambassadors of the fair.
 Their duties will be abundant.
 Welcoming fair goers, making daily announcements, participating in daily activities, escorting dignitaries through the fair, and helping in the fair office, will be just some of the responsibilities expected of the queen and her court.

 Throughout the year, she will promote the fair by attending functions at area schools, speak at special interest meetings, parades, do local radio announcements and various events in the county.
 She will represent the Troy Fair at the annual State Fair convention in January, 2019 at the Hershey Lodge and Convention Center in Hershey, PA.
 This is a three day convention and is the financial responsibility of the Troy Fair for the queen and her parents/chaperone.

 The qualifications for Troy Fair Queen are as follows:

 - Live in or attend a school in Bradford County.